nbalog/mongoDB-tricks/README.md

-NodeJS + Express + MongoDB data structure where almost all cases of MongoDB queries are described.
+NodeJS + Express + MongoDB data structure of MongoDB Operators.
 It is designed to put a route (for example, http://localhost:3000/api/comparison/getComparisonGte) in your browser to see the JSON data for each query.
 It is also an example of a ready to go backend that exports JSON data to the frontend.

 # Installation
 ## Install NodeJS